Kalougear/ProjectForge/README.md

 ### For Project Organization

 - Use descriptive project names
-- Start with ONGOING or Test_And_Experiments
+- Start with ONGOING or Test_Lab
 - Move to DONE when complete
 - Use Code_Vault for useful snippets